cypress-io/cypress-documentation/source/guides/continuous-integration/gitlab.md

 {% note info %}
 # {% fa fa-graduation-cap %} What you'll learn

+- How to run Cypress tests with GitLab as part of CI/CD pipeline
-- How to use GitLab CI/CD for Cypress Tests
+- How to parallelize Cypress test runs within GitLab CI/CD

 {% endnote %}